Yes, Samsung Is Swapping SSD Parts Too

 A DigiTimes report confirmed that Samsung has been facing a SSD controller shortage due to the fact that its Texa factories, which produce SSD controllers, have been idle since February.

-The shortage probably forced forced Samsung to change the components on some of its SSDs.
+The shortage probably forced Samsung to change the components on the 970 Evo Plus.
+It's uncertain if other lineups received the same treatment.
 In any case, the manufacturer has changed the packaging, part numbers and updated the product sheet for the 970 Evo Plus, giving consumers a friendly heads-up.

-Starting with the most obvious, both the new and old 970 Evo Plus comes in a rectangular box but the orientation of the design is slightly different.
-The new version favors a vertical design, while the old one sticks to a horizontal.
+Starting with the most obvious, both the new and old 970 Evo Plus come in a rectangular box, but the orientation of the design is slightly different.
+The new version favors a vertical design, while the old one sticks to a horizontal design.
 The part numbers are also different and will help customers differentiate one revision from the other.
 The new version is labeled with the MZVL21T0HBLU part number and the old version sports the MZVLB1T0HBLR part number.

 The previous data sheet defined the sequential and random write performance when the TurboWrite buffer size is exceeded at footnote number 4.
-Samsung removed the values on the new data sheet, though.
+Samsung removed the values on the new data sheet, which may send of the wrong signals to consumers.

 Samsung 970 Evo Plus Revisions